Geoff Thompson (writer)

 Geoff Thompson (born 26 January 1960) is a BAFTA-winning writer, film-maker, spiritual teacher, and martial artist.
 He has written prolifically in a wide range of genres, including books on spirituality, self-help, self defence, and martial arts, and scripts for film and stage.

 Biography

 Early life

 Geoff Thompson was born on 26 January 1960 in Coventry, United Kingdom.

-Thompson had been a student of martial arts since a child and gained a high rank in Karate.
-His fear of violent confrontation despite being a highly ranked martial artist encouraged Geoff to become a night club bouncer in order to confront his fear.
-His experiences on the night club door, combined with a life-long desire to be a writer, led to him writing the manuscript of his first book Bouncer.
-Thompson says this was written on the toilet of the factory in Coventry where he worked as a floor sweeper, and he was encouraged by workmates to write down the bouncer stories he shared during lunch breaks.

-Nightclub bouncer and first book (1980s)

-Thompson left his factory job and became a full-time martial arts instructor, teaching martial arts during the day and working as a bouncer at night.
-He eventually found a publisher for his first book Bouncer (later re-published as Watch My Back), and shortly afterwards quit working as a bouncer - partly due to his notoriety since publishing his book - to focus on martial arts and writing.

-World-renowned martial artist (1990s)
+Martial artist (1990s)

-Thompson became a world renowned martial artist specialising in 'reality' martial arts and self defence, based on his experience at the night club door, and co-founded the British Combat Association with Peter Consterdine.
-Thompson became famous as a self defence instructor and in particular for his concept of "The Wall".
+Thompson became a martial artist specialising in 'reality' martial arts and self defence, based on his experience at the night club door, and co-founded the British Combat Association with Peter Consterdine.
+Thompson became a self defence instructor and promoted his concept of "The Fence".
 He taught seminars in the US for Chuck Norris.

 Film writing and BAFTA award

 Thompson began writing for film with his script for the short film Bouncer in 2003, which went on to star Ray Winstone and was nominated for a BAFTA award.
 He wrote the script for a short film Brown Paper Bag, based on his own brother's problems with alcoholism that eventually led to his death in 1999, and this won Thompson a BAFTA award in 2004 for Best Short Film.

 Geoff went on to write the film script for the feature film Clubbed (2008), based on his autobiography Watch My Back, starring Colin Salmon.

 He wrote the screenplay for the feature film The Pyramid Texts (2015), starring James Cosmo.
 Thompson made his directorial debut in 2015 with the short film The 20 Minute Film Pitch.

 His work Romans 12:20, directed by the Shammasian Brothers and starring Craig Conway, (2008), has been adapted into a feature film, Romans (2017), starring Orlando Bloom.